 Sadly, Erik Petersen passed away a month later.
 Sapienza found out about his death two months later, as he was editing the documentary with his editors and decided to dedicate the film to Erik in the closing credits along with his close friend Sue Berkhiemer, who told him about Centralia years prior.
 The opening tag line quote by Ronald Reagan was inspired after Sapienza heard Bill Maher repeat it on his show, and he immediately had that quote put in front of the film followed by the montage of news clips.
 By late January 2017, the final opening was complete and was the last cut to be arranged before picture lock and final color process was instituted throughout the documentary.

 The Byrnesville segment music track was covered by the band Jucifer under Gazelle Amber Valentine titled “It All Comes Down.”
 This track was originally considered to be the opening title track for the film but was too slow of a melody.
-Once the track was put under the Byrnesville segment, it was sped up and doubled up in the final mix, so it would run at a faster pace with the film.
+Once the track was put under the Byrnesville segment, it was sped up and doubled up in the final mix, so it would run at a faster pace with the photos and video montage.

 The closing music track is by Adam Michaels titled “I Hear the Music Play.”
 This track was originally put aside for another film that Sapienza was working on but decided that the lyrics were a great fit to the ending of Centralia and had it mixed in, and edited to fit the closing credits.